 About Jørn Utzon

 Danish architect Jørn Utzon was born in 1918.
-An admirer of the ideas of Gunnar Asplund, as well as Frank Lloyd Wright while still in school, Utzon acknowledges that Aalto, Asplund, and Wright were all significant influences in his work.
-Most of Utzon’s projects have been completed in his native Denmark, but he is best known for the Sydney Opera House, an iconic building of curving roof forms.
-Construction began in 1959 and was not complete until 1973, and Utzon left the project in 1966 after bitter arguments with Australian officials regarding cost and schedule issues.
+An admirer of the ideas of Gunnar Asplund and Frank Lloyd Wright, Utzon acknowledges that Aalto, Asplund, and Wright were all significant influences on his work, even while he was still in school.
+Most of Utzon’s projects have been completed in his native Denmark, but he is best known for the Sydney Opera House, an iconic building characterized by its curving roof forms.
+Construction began in 1959 and was not completed until 1973.
+Utzon left the project in 1966 after bitter arguments with Australian officials over cost and schedule issues.

 - Builder: Civil & Civic, M.R.
 Hornibrook